sems-server/sems/doc/dsm/mods/Readme.mod_dlg.txt

    arrayname_hdrs      headers for new call

    arrayname_var.*     variables for new call, e.g.
-                       arrayname_var.somevar will be set as $somevar
+                       arrayname_var.somevar will be set as $arrayname_var.somevar

   returns $arrayname_ltag (if successful) and sets ERRNO.